sigsum/key-mgmt/docs/key-management.md

 Assuming a primary log server, a secondary log server, and a witness, this results in another three secrets to be stored on the 3x USB thumb drives.

+As noted earlier, day-to-day operations will be much easier if different USB thumb drives are used for this (so they can be plugged into a regular laptop).

 Only transfer secret passphrases to networked nodes that are in active use.
 Do this manually, and store them in files that require root privileges to access.